Hit246/carrercraftai/README.md

 3. Deploy the rules: `firebase deploy --only firestore,storage`

 The CLI will use the `firestore.rules` and `storage.rules` files in the project root.

+### Enable Password Reset Emails

+For the "Forgot Password" feature to work, you must configure an SMTP server in Firebase.

+1. Go to the **Firebase Console** and select your project.
+2. Navigate to **Authentication** > **Settings** > **Email templates**.
+3. In the "Sender name and email" section, click **Edit** (the pencil icon).
+4. You will be prompted to set up an SMTP server.
+You can use a service like **SendGrid**, **Mailgun**, or your own SMTP server.
+5. Follow the on-screen instructions to provide your SMTP server address, username, and password.

+Once this is configured, Firebase will be able to send password reset and email verification emails.

 ## ✍️ Author